Vespertine13/Litias/README.md

 # Litias
-Programs that verify file integrity given three redundant folders.
+Scripts that verify file integrity given three redundant folders.

 TODOS:
 - Support for any number of paths